Propaganda to Hate: A Multimodal Analysis of Arabic Memes with Multi-Agent LLMs: Experiments

 \textbf{Image classification}: We fine-tuned ResNet50 and ConvNeXt-tiny \cite{liu2022convnet}.
 To ensure stable weight adjustments, we froze the feature extraction layers and fine-tuned the classification layer.
 We also adjusted the dropout rate during the model training.

 \textbf{Multimodal classification}: To extract visual and text features, we applied ConvNext tiny and AraBERT models respectively.
 We combine the features using a fusion layer.
 We froze the visual models and trained the classification layer with textual data.
-We also adjusted the dropout rate to improve the performance.
+We also used a dropout rate to improve the performance.

 \textbf{Experimental Setup}: We performed all of our experiments and trained our models on an Nvidia-RTX 2080 GPU.
 We employed the Adam optimizer with an initial learning rate of 1e-5 and 1e-4 for text and image, respectively.
-We used a batch size of 32 containing a 128-character sentence length and 224x224 image.
+We used a batch size of 32, a sequence length of 128.
 We set the dropout rate to 0.25 for text data and trained for 50 epochs.
 For image data, we set a dropout rate of 0.5 and trained for 30 epochs.
 For multimodal data, we trained the model for 100 epochs with a stochastic drop rate of 0.2.
 Note that our choice of the models and parameters was inspired by prior studies \cite{alam2024armeme,shah-etal-2024-mememind}.